cohesity/SecureX/docs/workflows/HeliosRansomwareAlertsToThreatResponse.md

  - [Output for workflow](#output)
  - [What's Next!](#next)

-### <a name="intro"></a> Helios Ransomware Alerts to Threat Response and ServiceNow
+### <a name="intro"></a> Helios Ransomware Alerts to Threat Response and ServiceNow (Optional)
 [home](../../README.md)

 This workflow pushes Cohesity Helios ransomware alerts to Threat Response Private Intelligence data store, creates SecureX Incidents, Sightings and a Relationship between them.
-It also creates incidents on ServiceNow.
+It optionally also creates incidents on ServiceNow.

 This workflow can be triggered on a schedule and user can create `Cohesity Helios Ransomware Data Push Schedule` for this to work which is a schedule to trigger orchestration workflow to push Helios ransomware data to private intelligence.

-> Note: This workflow also needs creation of 'ServiceNow_Credentials' under Account Keys and 'Cohesity_ServiceNow_Target' under Targets.
+> Note: If you choose to create ServiceNow Incidents, then this workflow also needs creation of 'ServiceNow_Credentials' under Account Keys and 'Cohesity_ServiceNow_Target' under Targets.
 These are needed for creating incidents on service now.

 ### <a name="pre-req"></a> Pre-requisites
 [home](../../README.md)